T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 OK, check out this Black walnut haul.

-In the interest of full disclosure, my mom's cousin collected these for her from the base of the same tree I showed you at the beginning of this post.
+Her cousin collected most of them from the base of the same tree I showed you at the beginning of this post.

 Actually, mom and I ended up cutting our forest venture short after hearing gunshots (deer hunters) that seemed a little too close for comfort.